TiNezlobinsky/Finitewave/docs/overview.md

 measuring these properties:

 - `ActivationTimeTracker`: Measure local activation times (LATs) in the tissue.
-- `MultiActivationTimeTracker`: Measure multiple activation times in case of multiple stimuli or multiple waves.
+- `LocalActivationTimeTracker`: Measure multiple activation times in case of multiple stimuli or multiple waves.
 - `ECGTracker`: Measure EGMs and ECGs signals in the tissue.
 - `ActionPotentialTracker`: Measure action potentials in the specific cell